Chunnakam Power Station: Post civil war

 Following the end of the civil war in 2009 the Sri Lankan government started re-building the electricity infrastructure in northern Sri Lanka.
-A 73 km 132kV double circuit transmission line from Vavuniya to Kilinochchi and a new 63MVA 132/33kV grid substation in Kilinochchi were built, financed largely by a loan from the Japan International Cooperation Agency.
+A 73 km 132 kV double circuit transmission line from Vavuniya to Kilinochchi and a new 63MVA 132/33 kV grid substation in Kilinochchi were built, financed largely by a loan from the Japan International Cooperation Agency.
 The Vavuniya-Kilinochchi transmission line was completed in August 2012.
 The new Kilinochchi grid substation was opened on 25 September 2012, re-connecting Jaffna peninsula to the national grid.
-A 67 km 132kV double circuit transmission line from Kilinochchi to Chunnakam and a new 63MVA 132/33kV grid substation in Chunnakam were built, financed largely by a loan from the Asian Development Bank/Federal Ministry of Economic Cooperation and Development (BMZ).
+A 67 km 132 kV double circuit transmission line from Kilinochchi to Chunnakam and a new 63MVA 132/33 kV grid substation in Chunnakam were built, financed largely by a loan from the Asian Development Bank/Federal Ministry of Economic Cooperation and Development (BMZ).
 The Kilinochchi-Chunnakam transmission line was completed in August 2013.
 The new Chunnakam grid substation was opened on 13 September 2013.

-Plans were also drawn up, under the Northern Generation (Uthuru Janani) program, to replace the ageing plant at Chunnakam Power Station with a new plant consisting of three 8MW generators powered by heavy fuel oil 1500.
+Plans were also drawn up, under the Northern Generation (Uthuru Janani) program, to replace the ageing plant at Chunnakam Power Station with a new plant consisting of three 8 MW generators powered by heavy fuel oil 1500.
 The contract for the construction of the new plant was awarded to Lakdhanavi, a subsidiary of CEB.
-Lakdhanavi imported three 8.6MW generators for the project.
+Lakdhanavi imported three 8.6 MW generators for the project.
 Construction of the Rs.3.5 billion plant began in April 2012 and was completed in January 2013.
 The new plant, called the Uthuru Janani Power Station, was officially opened on 12 February 2013.